 Just because you have hemorrhoids, does not mean you have to stop lifting, or that you can’t compete at an elite level.
 Many competitive athletes, powerlifters, and crossfitters have hemorrhoids and can control the issue and still be competitive.
 If you can incorporate the proper remedies to help treat your hemorrhoids, then you can minimize the symptoms and in some cases get rid of hemorrhoids altogether.

-How To Get Rid Of Hemorrhoids Naturally
+How To Get Rid Of Hemorrhoids: Mild Cases

 - While exercising, or during resistance training, breathe through functional and compound movements, to expel any unnecessary pressure.